 All pupils will explore a range of families, for example single-parent families, same-sex families, divorced families.
 Pupils in Upper Key Stage 2 will think about LGBT+ concerns in slightly more detail, although still in an age-appropriate way.
-This may take the form of thinking about other ways families may have a baby or how people may feel that their biological gender is not who they are.
+This may take the form of thinking about other ways families may have a baby.
 The teaching does not promote a particular lifestyle.
 However, it is important that the children feel safe and comfortable to explore their concerns or enquiries.